o1-labs/o1js/README.md

 1. Maintain your own package, which people can install in addition to SnarkyJS
 2. Contribute to this repo directly

-If you maintain your own package, we highly encourage to add it to our [official list of community-maintained packages](#community-maintained-packages).
+If you maintain your own package, we highly encourage to add it to our [official list of community packages](#community-packages).
 The process is as follows:

-- You open a PR which adds your package to the [list](#community-maintained-packages).
+- You open a PR which adds your package to the [list](#community-packages).
 - We review your package and decide if it fits our criteria.
 - If the package fulfills our [quality criteria](#creating-high-quality-community-packages), the PR is merged and your package appears on the list